Courier Work Apps & Websites

 Used to be a cult-site that had a small number of members who seemed to share things between each other, but if you didn't know the secret handshake you didn't get anything.
 Now closed.

 Be VERY careful with this one.
-We have had numerous reports of this being a scam, with a ridiculous £250+ joining fee, fake loads and no refunds.
+We have had numerous reports of this being a possible scam, with a ridiculous £250+ joining fee, fake loads and no refunds.
 We can't find any legitimate information about the company, never answer the phone and seems to be run from a forwarding address in Birmingham.
 Shows all the warning signs.
+Courier Market contacted us to request this information be removed and we offered them a chance to prove us wrong and let us see their platform in action.
+They didn't respond.